Louisville flight training planning

 Can ground instruction reduce the total cost?

 It can.
 Ground instruction does not replace aircraft training, but it can make aircraft lessons more productive by handling concepts, procedures, regulations, and planning before you are paying for the airplane.
+Pairing it with flight instruction from the same instructor removes some of the back-and-forth of switching between people.

 Do you help students training at another Louisville school?